-Patients interested in rhinoplasty, or a “nose job,” here in Chicago may have come across the terms “open” and “closed” when reading about the procedure.
-While the decision of an open or closed rhinoplasty depends mostly on the patient, their goals, and the surgeon’s preference, I do prefer to perform open rhinoplasties on most all of my patients.
-I’d like to take the opportunity to explain why.
+Patients interested in rhinoplasty in Chicago may have come across the terms “open” and “closed” when reading about the procedure.
+Even though the choice of a rhinoplasty technique depends mostly on the patients’ goals and the surgeon’s preference, I prefer performing open rhinoplasties on most of my patients.
+I’ll explain why in this blog post.

 What is an open rhinoplasty?